 Yes, it’s that time of year again, when we collectively groan at various attempts of hilarity from big companies.
-As ever, plenty of car firms are in on the act, but for once, there are a few half-decent efforts, as well as one which broke ‘the rules’ and turned into the week’s biggest automotive news story.
+As ever, plenty of car firms are in on the act, and for once, there are a few half-decent efforts, but will any prove as controversial as Volkswagen’s gaff in 2021?

 Take a look through these and pass your judgements in the comments.